ortiza5/modding-vivaldi/community/asking-questions.md

  - Be polite and don't use ALL CAPS
  - If you are asking questions about a certain piece of code, share that code
  - Share any ways you thought might fix the problem even if they didn’t work
- - Don't add the "mod" tag to your post - save that for when you actually publish a mod
+ - Don't add the "mod" or "modding" tags to your post - save that for when you actually publish a mod

 ## Asking for Mods